Moms for Liberty: Reactions to sex scandal

 Bridget Ziegler, one of the three founding members, admitted to having had a threesome with her husband and another woman.
 Allegations of rape and sexual assault were made by the same woman against Ziegler's husband, Christian Ziegler, in late November 2023.
 Christian had spoken at the organization's summit in Philadelphia that July.
-Christian was the chairman of the Florida Republican party, though he was suspended by its board on December 17, 2023, which held an emergency meeting regarding the charges.
-His resignation was demanded at that meeting.
 Responding to the allegations, Sarasota police obtained a video of the initial encounter between the three.
 Their subsequent investigation revealed a second video of the alleged sexual assault encounter retrieved from Christian's cell phone, and surveillance video showing him arriving at the residence of his alleged victim.

 The Moms for Liberty Twitter account posted a message in support of Ziegler, dismissing the allegations as an attack on Ziegler's reputation, but deleted it soon after.
 Descovich and Justice later made a statement where they described themselves as "shaken" by the allegations and voiced support for the investigation, while giving a reminder that Ziegler had left the organization a month after its founding.
 The Moms for Liberty chapter in Northumberland County, Pennsylvania separated from the national organization after this news; the chapter chair mentioned being contacted by other Moms for Liberty members for advice on forming independent groups.
 Some writers, as well as other board members of Sarasota County Schools, accused Moms for Liberty and figures connected to the group of hypocrisy.